 There is a huge gap between the protections afforded under current law and our needs as a society looking in the future.
 The obesity epidemic in the United States is undeniable.
 However, solutions for this problem won’t happen overnight.
 There are much larger issues at play including portion sizes, marketing, how our food is grown and stored, American knowledge of nutrition and general attitudes around food—just to name a few.
 In the meantime, while America contemplates the best solution to help our overweight citizens, there are many hard-working employees who are discriminated against because of their weight.
 They are no less deserving of protection under the law than other recognized protected classes.
 Enough is enough.

 If you are searching “I need a lawyer because I have been wrongfully fired or terminated;” or “I have been discriminated against or harassed based on my …” race, national origin, gender, age, religion or disability; or even think that you might need an employment lawyer, then it would be best to call the right attorney to schedule a free and confidential consultation.
 Call our office at 866-797-6040 to get help now.
-The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.

 This employment law website is an advertisement.
 The materials available at the top of this page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “How do I sue the company that I work for”, “What should I do I was fired today because the general manager said that I am too fat,” “My boss discriminated against me because of my weight” or “I was harassed at work by coworkers for being obese”, it would be best for to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.